Expert Care Prevented Linda’s Massive Stroke

 Frightened, she went to a nearby hospital.
 Doctors determined she had a transient ischemic attack (TIA), or “mini-stroke.”
 A TIA occurs when a blood vessel in the brain becomes blocked for a short amount of time.
 The restricted blood flow to that area of the brain may lead to temporary symptoms such as slurred speech or blurry vision.
 To prevent another blood clot formation that could cause another TIA or stroke, Linda was given a blood-thinning medication.
 A few days later, Linda woke up with a numb arm and face.

 “I was back at the hospital.
 The staff explained the gravity of my situation.
 This was my second event in a matter of days.
-I was transferred to Long Beach Memorial because their stroke specialists are among the best in the area,” Linda recalls.
+I was transferred to Long Beach Medical Center because their stroke specialists are among the best in the area,” Linda recalls.

-Upon arrival at the Long Beach Memorial Stroke Receiving Center, an MRI test confirmed that Linda was having a stroke.
+Upon arrival at the Long Beach Medical Center Stroke Receiving Center, an MRI test confirmed that Linda was having a stroke.

 Realities at Hand

 Stroke is the fourth leading cause of death in the United States, killing nearly 130,000 people each year.
 Many assume that healthy individuals are not susceptible to stroke.

 “Stroke can strike anyone, at anytime, at any age.
 Linda’s story is a powerful reminder of this,” says Satoshi Tateshima, MD, interventional neuroradiologist, MemorialCare Neuroscience Institute, Long Beach Memorial, and associate professor of interventional neuroradiology, University of California, Los Angeles.